mmiksaa/obsidian-protected-note/README.md

 ## Set password 🔑

 - go to settings > community plugins > protected note and enable password.
 - set any password you want on the modal.

 ## Encrypt and Decrypt 💾

 - now you can encrypt all .md files.
 - make sure that you have backed up your files before enabling encryption.
 - when you exit obsidian, all files won't be encrypted.
-This happens because obsidian doesn't allow the encryption function to start when you're closing obsidian (_if you know how to encrypt files when you're leaving obsidian help me with your code_).
+This happens because obsidian doesn't allow to start the encryption function when you're closing obsidian (_if you know how to encrypt files when you're leaving obsidian help me with code_).
 - if you want to encrypt all your files when you leave you can use the ribbon icon.
 - encryption was tested on Android and Windows.
 Be careful if you want to use it on other operating system.

+> If you want to help me with my code, try to contact me through GitHub, or open a pull request

 ## Settings (all) ⚙